This new lessons package includes songs from our individual Beatles Lessons Packages Volumes 1,2,3

-Lesson 26: In My Life - Guitar Lesson
+Lesson 26: In My Life - Accompaniment Version

 In My Life might be considered the first song to take the Beatles to a higher level as songwriters.
 It appears to be a little more collaborative than most of their songs but John and Paul's recollections of its beginnings differ somewhat.
-In this lesson we look at a basic rhythm accompaniment and George's opening lead lick, as well as a slightly more complex accompaniment to the keyboard solo.
+In this lesson we look at the way it was done on Rubber Soul with a basic rhythm accompaniment and George's opening lead lick, as well as a slightly more complex accompaniment to the keyboard solo.

 Lesson 27: Let it Be - Guitar Lesson

 Let It Be is a great strumming and singing tune with a chord progression that is a lot of fun to practice playing leads using the Major Pentatonic scale.
 This 4-Part TARGET lesson covers the rhythm guitar part and some of the piano fills, as well as a discussion on lead playing in general.